bitfinexcom/smidgen/README.md

 With `--force` enabled smidgen will not check if the target address was used before, which can lead to loss of IOTA for the owner of the address.

+**Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
+You can specify a full node with `--provider`.

 #### reattach <transaction> [--provider]

 Replays a specific transaction.

+**Important:** Right now smidgen is not doing the POW itself and depends on a full node as a provider for transfers.
+You can specify a full node with `--provider`.

 #### multisig create <id> <file> [--force]